-- (a) Opposing conduct that the person reasonably believes constitutes sexual harassment or other unlawful harassment; - (b) Filing a complaint about the conduct; or - (c) Testifying, assisting or participating in any manner in an investigation or other proceeding related to a complaint of sexual harassment or other unlawful harassment. - 5.
-A Legislator who encounters conduct that the Legislator believes is sexual harassment, other unlawful harassment, retaliation or otherwise inconsistent with this policy may file a written complaint with: - (a) The Speaker of the Assembly;

-- (b) The Majority Leader of the Senate; or - (c) The Director of the Legislative Counsel Bureau, if the complaint involves the conduct of the Speaker of the Assembly or the Majority Leader of the Senate. - The complaint must include the details of the incident or incidents, the names of the persons involved and the names of any witnesses. - 6.
-The Speaker of the Assembly, the Majority Leader of the Senate or the Director of the Legislative Counsel Bureau, as appropriate, shall cause a discreet and impartial investigation to be conducted and may, when deemed necessary and appropriate, assign the complaint to a committee consisting of Legislators of the appropriate House. - If the investigation reveals that sexual harassment, other unlawful harassment, retaliation or other conduct in violation of this policy has occurred, appropriate disciplinary or remedial action, or both will be taken.
+- 5. Retaliation against a person for engaging in protected activity is prohibited.
+Retaliation occurs when an adverse action is taken against a person which is reasonably likely to deter the person from engaging in the protected activity.
+Protected activity includes, without limitation: - (a) Opposing conduct that the person reasonably believes constitutes sexual harassment or other unlawful harassment; - (b) Filing a complaint about the conduct; or - (c) Testifying, assisting or participating in any manner in an investigation or other proceeding related to a complaint of sexual harassment or other unlawful harassment. - 6.
+A Legislator who encounters conduct that the Legislator believes is sexual harassment, other unlawful harassment, retaliation or otherwise inconsistent with this policy may file a written complaint with: - (a) The Speaker of the Assembly; - (b) The Majority Leader of the Senate; - (c) The Director of the Legislative Counsel Bureau, if the complaint involves the conduct of the Speaker of the Assembly or the Majority Leader of the Senate; or - (d) The reporting system established pursuant to subsection 11. - → The complaint must include the details of the incident or incidents, the names of the persons involved and the names of any witnesses.
+Unless the Legislative Counsel is the subject of the complaint, the Legislative Counsel must be informed upon receipt of a complaint. - 7.
+The Speaker of the Assembly, the Majority Leader of the Senate or the Director of the Legislative Counsel Bureau, as appropriate, shall cause a discreet and impartial investigation to be conducted and may, when deemed necessary and appropriate, assign the complaint to a committee consisting of Legislators of the appropriate House. - 8.
+If the investigation reveals that sexual harassment, other unlawful harassment, retaliation or other conduct in violation of this policy has occurred, appropriate disciplinary or remedial action, or both, will be taken.
 The appropriate persons will be informed when any such action is taken.
-The Legislature will also take any action necessary to deter any future harassment. - 8.
-The Legislature encourages a Legislator to report any incident of sexual harassment, other unlawful harassment, retaliation or other conduct inconsistent with this policy immediately so that the complaint can be quickly and fairly resolved. - 9.
-All Legislators are responsible for adhering to the provisions of this policy.
-The prohibitions against engaging in sexual harassment and other unlawful harassment which are set forth in this Rule apply to employees, Legislators, lobbyists, vendors, contractors, customers and any other visitors to the Legislature. - 44 This policy does not create any enforceable legal rights in any person.
+The Legislature will also take any action necessary to deter any future harassment.